-Aims.
-Refractory angina is still a major public health problem.
-The Coronary Sinus Reducer (CSR) has recently been introduced as an alternative treatment to reduce symptoms in these patients.
-Aim of this study is to investigate objective improvements in effort tolerance and oxygen kinetics as assessed by cardiopulmonary exercise testing (CPET) in patients suffering from refractory angina undergoing CSR implantation.
+Aims: Refractory angina is still a major public health problem.
+The coronary sinus Reducer (CSR) has recently been introduced as an alternative treatment to reduce symptoms in these patients.
+The aim of this study was to investigate objective improvements in effort tolerance and oxygen kinetics as assessed by cardiopulmonary exercise testing (CPET) in patients suffering from refractory angina undergoing CSR implantation.

-Conclusions.
-In patients with obstructive coronary artery disease suffering from refractory angina, the implantation of CSR was associated with objective improvement in exercise capacity and oxygen kinetics at CPET, suggesting a possible reduction of myocardial ischemia.
+Conclusions: In patients with obstructive coronary artery disease suffering from refractory angina, the implantation of a CSR was associated with objective improvement in exercise capacity and oxygen kinetics at CPET, suggesting a possible reduction of myocardial ischaemia.